arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 ## Is output deterministic?
 Redirect output from memory to file.
-Run game tests many times.
+Run tests many times, each one on different file.
 Are the results equals?
 Compare with diff tool.
 Show that tests aren't deterministic.
 Why?
 Possible causes?
 Input?
 DateTime?
 Db?